-As of 2020, and with its new (and extraordinary) Secondary School campus and Sports Complex now opened for the 2020-21 academic year, The English College has made that decsion by placing Primary provsion firmly within the heart of the school.
+As of October 2021, and with its new (and extraordinary) Secondary School campus and Sports Complex now opened for the 2021/22 academic year, The English College has made that decision by placing Primary provision firmly within the heart of the school.
 Today the English College provides an all-through British education offering a seamless, Tier 1 premium English National Curriculum British education from EYFS through to GCSE, A’ Level and BTEC for children from FS1 through to Year 13.

-The merger of Manor Primary School and The English College into a single all-through school offers a seamless pathway from the Primary Phase to the Senior Phase through the creation of a new Middle School, removing the stress that is often caused for parents having to seek out new schools to educate children from Year 7.
-The move also ensures a future for dedicated English College primary provision – a feature of the school historically valued very highly by parents.
+The merger of the former Manor Primary School and The English College into a single all-through school today offers a seamless pathway from the Primary Phase to the Senior Phase, removing the stress that is often caused for parents having to seek out new schools to educate children from Year 7.
+The move also ensures a future for dedicated The English College primary provision – a feature of the school historically valued very highly by parents.

 “By linking Primary and later education, The English College now gains a new and powerful whole school spirit and ethos.